muzkkir/CTFFriday/README.md

 ![alt text](test/30.png)

 ## Conclusion

-Overall, this CTF was unique for me because I leaned scripting and "FTP" shell commands.
+Overall, this CTF was unique for me because I learned about FTP, cryptography and scripting.
 Also, playing this was fun and I appreciate the efforts of the team.

-#### Thank you.
+**Thank you.**

-#### Husseni Muzkkir.
+**Husseni Muzkkir.**